ThomasMar1/CS335A1-2017/README.md

 My newer version for Assignment 5 available

-<a href="http://www.quora.com/Adam-DAngelo">Quora profile link for Adam D'Angelo</a>
+- <a href="https://github.com/ThomasMar1/LaBoutiqueCassee">Source Code for updated new version.</a>

+<a href="https://thomasmar1.github.io/LaBoutiqueCassee">Live Build.</a>